 Why should I hire an attorney for a misdemeanor?
 Can’t I just represent myself?

-but we don’t recommend it.
+You can definitely represent yourself if you are charged with a misdemeanor but we don’t recommend it.
 Keep in mind that most misdemeanors require some

 minimal amount of jail time – this is true even if you aren’t convicted.
 Hiring an attorney to fight your misdemeanor may keep you out of jail.